SlicesOfPi/reddituserinfoscraper/README.md

 ### #1
 Currently, (is yet to be fixed) stopping it randomly may or may not be fine.
 If it does not end up deleting the entire list.
 It is pretty much a chance based on your timing/if you stop it during the write process so be mindful of the timing and you should be okay.
 [Sorry for the bugs].
 Next, if you timed it properlly it will have saved it's scraping location in the file and will be able to pickup later.

+#1.1.0 Changelog
++ Added setting so it fetches newest comments, not most upvoted.
+This is because the people who comment the most upvoted comments may have abnormal behavours.
+- Removed all the eventEmitter dependancies.
++ Replaced all those eventEmitter setups with linear-function loops.
+Same concept, much cleaner and less error prone.
++ Seperated the respective fragments/pieces of my code in various files.
++ Added more commenting to what is happening for personal/other use.
+(Still unfinished).
++ Reworked a fair bit of code
++ Fixed the userlist.json wiping issue.
++ Changed the JSON up a little to support future updates

+Todo:
+ * Automatically delete userlistordered.txt on scrape [small release].
+ * Feature more data collection
+ * Add tools to manipulate the data.
+ * Fix iteratee to iteree